 In an attempt to “rectify his disservice” towards the Caped Crusader, Ra’s successfully carried out his discreet plan to swipe Todd’s body and place it within his Lazarus Pit.
 Even though it succeeded in bringing Jason back to life, it did have a twisted effect on his mental stasis.
 From there, he bolted towards the study, smashed through the window and plummeted towards the dark abyss where he ultimately escaped.

 As we briefly go back to the present, Bruce says that he initially visited the house of al Ghul with the hope of blaming someone (specifically Ra’s) for what’s become of his former Robin.
 However, he still blames himself for putting Todd on his present path in the first place.
 We then shift back into his story as Batman was flying back to Gotham in order to put a peaceful stop to Red Hood.
-While he was gone, Jason attempted to attack the Black Mask by firing a RPG into the crime boss’s office.
+While he was gone, Jason attempted to attack the Black Mask by firing a rocket-powered grenade into the crime boss’s office.
 Even though the fiend managed to evade the fiery blast and the blown-off fire door, things have still gotten sour for him that he ends up resorting to breaking the Joker out of Arkham Asylum in order to enlist his services and finally kill off the Red Hood.
 Unfortunately, the Clown Prince of Crime’s unpredictable nature dooms him as he unexpectedly kills off his henchmen before holding Roman & his assistant at his mercy.

 This ultimately leads to a stand-off upon the Gotham Bay Bridge where the Joker has Black Mask, his secretary and several of his former associates tied up within a semi-trailer.
 Just as the Clown Prince of Crime doses them with gasoline and attempts to light up a lighter in order to ignite each of them towards a burning death, Red Hood shows up to confront the fiend.
 Bruce narrates that it was Jason’s plan to get the Joker out of Arkham Asylum and that Black Mask was the key figure to make that happen.
 Not only that, but it was all a part of Todd’s long-con plan against the criminals, the Clown Prince of Crime and even the Dark Knight as well.